 Cornell's Hospital for Animals includes the Companion Animal Hospital, the Equine Hospital, the Nemo Farm Animal Hospital, the Wildlife Health Center, and the Ambulatory Clinic.
 Together, they provide leadership in patient care, education, clinical investigation, and scientific innovation.

 The caseload for all of the hospitals averages approximately 78,999 animals per year (27,643 at the Companion Animal, 3,223 at the Equine and Nemo Farm Animal Hospitals, and 46,468 through the Ambulatory Clinic) and involves complex medical cases referred by veterinarians throughout the United States, primarily the Northeast.
 Specialty medicine services include medical and radiation oncology, equine performance testing and sports medicine, complex orthopedic surgery, and comprehensive medical imaging including MRI and CT scans.

 Cornell University Veterinary Specialists.

-Based in Stamford, CT, the Cornell University Veterinary Specialists opened its doors in January of 2011 and stands as the largest and most comprehensive university-affiliated emergency and specialty veterinary referral center in the nation.
-Six full-time specialists, 2 part-time specialists, and 3 emergency doctors provide 24/7 emergency and critical care services as well as state-of-the-art care in cardiology, internal medicine, surgery, oncology, specialty imaging, minimally-invasive/interventional, and nursing care.
+Based in Stamford, Conn., the Cornell University Veterinary Specialists (CUVS) opened its doors in January of 2011 and stands as the largest and most comprehensive university-affiliated emergency and specialty veterinary referral center in the nation.
+Eighty-four employees, 12 specialists, and four emergency doctors provide 24/7 emergency and critical care services as well as state-of-the-art care in cardiology, internal medicine, surgery, nutrition, ophthalmology, physical rehabilitation & acupuncture, oncology, specialty imaging, minimally-invasive/interventional procedures, and nursing care.